mitralabs/coco/base/orchestrator/README.md

 This is a Python-based orchestrator that coordinates the transcription and text chunking services.
 It handles the flow of data between services and manages the overall pipeline.

+At the moment, the orchestrator only calls the endpoints and does not run the docker containers.
+Start the docker containers before running the orchestrator on the ports specified in the following README.

 ## Usage

 1. **Set up environment:**